 Aurora College has non-clinical counsellors available to assist students.
-In addition to one-on-one services in the areas of career exploration and personal wellness, the counsellor offers workshops and presentations, assistance in finding online and community resources, and self-help materials.
+In addition to one-on-one services in the areas of career exploration and personal wellness, the counsellor offers workshops and presentations, assistance in finding online and community resources, self-help materials and mential health check-ins.
 All sessions and referrals are kept strictly confidential.